Technology Assurance Group

 • Strengthen the strategic partnership between the MTSP and the client

-The Benefits of Regular QBRs
+The Benefits of Regular SBRs

 1. Enhanced Client Relationships

-QBRs foster open communication and transparency, building trust and deepening client relationships.
+SBRs foster open communication and transparency, building trust and deepening client relationships.
 By regularly engaging in strategic discussions, MTSPs position themselves as trusted advisors rather than just service providers.

 2. Improved Client Retention